Klump3n/lcg_tests/README.md

 ## Contents

 This package contains two scripts.
- * ```lcong.py``` is a script that can create pseudo random numbers with a linear congruential generator (LCG) with varying paramters.
+ * ```lcong.py``` is a script that can create pseudo random numbers with an LCG with varying paramters.
 It then performs statistical tests and the spectral test on these numbers.
 It can also read in binary numbers from a text file and perform the statistical tests on them.
 The results of the LCG analysis are stored in pickled files.
  * ```plot_results.py``` is a script that reads the pickled results files and can display the results.

 ## Usage

+### Single sets of parameters

-Testing a specific combination of parameters is done like this: ```./lcong.py -x 1 -a 1103515245 -c 12345 -m "2**31 - 1"```.
-The results are then logged to the screen
+Testing a specific combination of parameters (in this case this is the set of parameters for the C++ LCG) is done like this: ```./lcong.py -x 1 -a 1103515245 -c 12345 -m "2**31 - 1"```.
+The results are then logged to the screen.
 ```
 [19.06.2019 19:52:09,753; INFO] Starting LCG testing
 [19.06.2019 19:52:09,753; INFO] Skipping parameters where the results are already calculated